 MOSES Helps You Secure & Grow Your Biggest Investments

 This fund aims to generate positive returns while still investing in high-yield dividends.
-To do this, it generally invests 80% or more of its total assets into securities that comprise the index – which measures performance based on how well they follow through with increasing annual dividends every year for 20 consecutive years!
+To do this, it generally invests 80% or more of its total assets into securities that comprise the index – which measures performance based on increasing annual dividends every year for 20 consecutive years!

 Category | Large Value |